jbenbudd/time-series-forecasting/README.md

 ![Forecast Example 3](/plots/weather_prediction.png)

 ## Prerequisites
 It is recommended to make the data stationary before training the model.
+A conda environment is provided in the `environments` directory to make it easier to run the code.

 ## How to Use the Provided Conda Environment
 This repository provides the conda environment which was used throughout the development of this project.
 It is known to be compatible with Nvidia CUDA version 12.4 and with TPUs available on Google Cloud.